-Unplug the router and snug the split-shaft centering jig in the router collet.
+Snug the split-shaft centering jig in the router collet.
 With the two outer templates still loose on the template holder, insert the guide bearing shaft in the centering hole of one of the outer templates.

 Slide the template with the pantograph arm until the face of the split shaft centering jig contacts the edge of your workpiece.
 Tighten the template screw and repeat this process on the other side.
+This will make a half dovetail on each side.